MenBrial/diff-therapy.nvim/README.md

 ## Recommended settings

-Seems like default diff algo doesn't like this kind of merge, so maybe you need:
+Seems like default diff algo doesn't like this kind of merge ([z]diff3), so maybe you need:

 ```lua
 vim.opt.diffopt = { "internal", "filler", "closeoff", "hiddenoff", "algorithm:minimal" }